treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 'o'
 ```

 Lots of things in Python are iterables, but not all iterables are sequences.
-Sets, dictionaries, files, and generators are all iterables but not of them are sequences.
+Sets, dictionaries, files, and generators are all iterables but not of these things are sequences.

 ```pycon
 >>> my_set = {1, 2, 3}